OAK Magazine is a place to share the stories of women in business from regional and rural Australia.

 Founded in Bendigo, the quarterly print publication was launched in September 2017 by Kimberley Furness – a former journalist, local business woman, and mum of four.

 Our stories position females to the front.
+We have courageous conversations.

 We hope our stories of women succeeding in male dominated industries such as mining and construction, inspire others to apply for leadership positions.